- Toggle Section About

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

 Applicants must have completed all bachelors requirements prior to the start of the program and must have a bachelors degree with a 3.0 (on a 4.0 scale) grade point average conferred from a regionally accredited institution prior to the start of the second term.
 Applicants must submit a written statement outlining their vocational objectives and how the degree will relate to those objectives; a one-page typed letter should be appended to the application.
 Three letters of reference on forms supplied by Biola are required, as are official transcripts of previous schools attended.
-Applicants who are non-native English speakers must demonstrate both spoken and written proficiency in English through an oral interview with an admissions counselor or faculty member and through submission of an internationally recognized standardized test of English (taken within the last two years).
+Applicants for whom English is not a primary language must demonstrate both spoken and written proficiency in English through an oral interview with an admissions counselor or faculty member and through submission of an internationally recognized standardized test of English (taken within the last two years).
 A TOEFL score of 100 iBT is normally required.
 The essay score should be at least 5.5.
 Alternatively, an IELTS score of 7.0 (no less than 6.0 in any element) is required.
 Applicants to the online MA must either have teaching experience, have completed ISTE 501, or have faculty approval.

 Students are required to have 9 foundational credits as noted below.
 Students entering the program without the stated foundational credits may take them concurrently with regular program courses, normally completing them by the end of the first year.